Research Catalogue Extended Guide

 It is also possible that an author makes the in-progress exposition content visible to specific groups of users, before publication.
 This is done by using the share option.
 Since sharing in this manner is not an official publication, shared expositions can be unshared (made private again), and will appear on the author’s profile and not in the portal feed.

-Once the writing is sufficiently progressed, the next step is that the author sents a request to review the exposition.
+The first step is that the author submits the exposition for review by a portal.
 This is done through the ☰ menu, which is located on the “my profile” in the right bottom corner of the exposition summary.
-This will open a dialog where a portal can be chosen for review and possible publication.
+This will open a dialog where a portal can be chosen.

 Exposition submission dialog

-Once the author has done this step, no further changes can be made to the exposition by the author.
+Once the author has submitted the exposition, no further changes can be made to the exposition by the author.
 It will be listed on their profile under the status “in review”.
+The share status and thus visibility will remain unchanged.

-The portal admin will receive a message from the RC that a new work is ready for review.
-It will also be available under the “reviewing” section in the admin section.
+The portal admin will receive a message from the RC that a new exposition is ready for review.
+It will also be available under the “reviewing” section in the admin section, where the whole reviewing procedure will be managed by the portal admin.

-The RC automatically creates a snapshot of the exposition state every time the author submits the exposition for review.
+The RC automatically creates a snapshot of the exposition when the author submits the exposition for review.
 This allows to trace between different versions of the exposition later.

-The most common next step is to assign reviewers to this research.
-However, for a person to be available as reviewer, they first have to:
+The next step is to assign reviewers to the exposition.
+For a person to be available as reviewer, they have to:

 1. have an RC account

-2. added to the reviewer pool of the portal.
+2. be part of the reviewer pool of the portal.

 For the second requirement, the user has to be added to the reviewer pool of the portal.
 This can be done by going to the Portal page of the admin section and then choosing edit.
 Under the ROLES tab, RC users can be added as reviewers for that particular portal.